 - 21. 'Lowest paid employees' is defined as those full-time employees in jobs paid at Grade A at spinal column point 9.
 It excludes apprentices, whose pay remains subject to other regulations or conditions, and has specific treatment under this policy. - 22.
-Spinal column point 9, at £7.97 per hour from 1 April 2017, is £0.47 per hour more than the National Living Wage and £0.48 per hour less than the Living Wage (outside London). - Annual salary at Spinal Column Point 9 is currently £15,375. - The mode (i.e. most frequently used) salary for full-time employees falls within Grade D, the maximum of which is £17,772. - The median average salary for full-time employees, excluding overtime and any other additional payments, is £23,398.
+Spinal column point 9, at £7.97 per hour from 1 April 2018 (pay award pending), is £0.14 per hour more than the National Living Wage and £0.78 per hour less than the Living Wage (outside London). - Annual salary at Spinal Column Point 9 is currently £15,375. - The mode (i.e. most frequently used) salary for full-time employees falls within Grade D, the maximum of which is £17,772. - The median average salary for full-time employees, excluding overtime and any other additional payments, is £25,951.